typeddjango/django-stubs/README.md

 We have Gitter here: <https://gitter.im/mypy-django/Lobby>

-If you think you have more generic typing issue, please refer to <https://github.com/python/mypy> and their Gitter.
+If you think you have a more generic typing issue, please refer to <https://github.com/python/mypy> and their Gitter.